mjbradvica/MediatorBuddy/README.md

 #### Simple Response

-Starting a request is as easy as calling the [ExecuteRequest](https://github.com/mjbradvica/MediatorBuddy/blob/master/source/MediatorBuddy.AspNet/MediatorBuddyApi.cs) method with your request object and a success callback.
+Starting a request is as easy as calling the [ExecuteRequest](https://github.com/mjbradvica/MediatorBuddy/blob/master/source/MediatorBuddy.AspNet/MediatorBuddyApi.cs) method with your request object and a successful callback.

 ```csharp
 [HttpGet(Name = "GetWeatherForecast")]